Course Outline

 2 hours

-All - Assessment Task 1:Practical Examination – group cardiac exercise test, case study-based
+All - Assessment Task 1:Practical Examination – Cardiac exercise test, case study-based

 Goal:

-The goal of this group assessment task is to conduct pre-test procedures (including ECG), record and interpret client data and demonstrate competency with a sub-maximal exercise test, use laboratory equipment and apply clinical reasoning skills for a specific case.
+The goal of this assessment task is to conduct all pre-test procedures (including ECG and blood pressure), record and interpret client data at rest and during exercise and demonstrate competency to complete a sub-maximal exercise test, use laboratory equipment and apply clinical reasoning skills for a specific case.

 Product: Practical / Laboratory Skills